 - Require attainment of a bachelor's or higher degree in a specific specialty (or equivalent) as a minimum for entry into the occupation.

 USCIS evaluates whether the role meets at least one of four regulatory criteria: degree is normally required; the requirement is common in the industry; the employer normally requires a degree for the role; the duties are so specialized that performance requires the knowledge associated with the degree.
+Our H-1B visa sponsorship in Orlando: guide for employers and employees works through each criterion with Central Florida examples.

 The annual H-1B cap